3-exchange transfer pitfalls

 Three smaller habits that didn't fit into the headline rules but matter in practice.
 Each cost me a meaningful amount before I learned it.

-First: I keep a dedicated text file with every active withdrawal address, organized by destination and chain.
-Adding a new address means adding it to the file before adding it to the exchange's whitelist.
-The file lives in my password manager's secure notes section.
-The reason this matters: when I'm under time pressure to execute a transfer, the cognitive load of remembering "which address goes with which destination on which chain" is exactly when I make mistakes.
+First: keep a dedicated text file with every active withdrawal address, organized by destination and chain.
+Adding a new address means adding it to the file before adding it to the exchange's whitelist, and the file is best kept in a password manager's secure-notes section.
+The reason this matters: under time pressure to execute a transfer, the cognitive load of remembering "which address goes with which destination on which chain" is exactly when mistakes happen.
 The text file is the source of truth; the exchange's whitelist is the implementation.
-Keeping them in sync requires this kind of redundant tracking but it pays back the first time it prevents a chain-mismatch.
+Keeping them in sync takes this kind of redundant tracking, but it pays back the first time it prevents a chain-mismatch.

 Second: I never initiate a large transfer (over 10,000 USDT) without an exit interview with myself — a brief written note answering "why am I moving this right now, what's the deadline, what happens if it's delayed by 6 hours?"
 Half the large transfers I avoided over the years were ones where I couldn't answer the deadline question.
 If there's no real deadline, the optimal answer is usually to wait until a Tuesday-Wednesday-Thursday business-hours window and avoid the weekend hold risk entirely.

-Third: for any transfer to a new destination, I do the test transaction even if the destination is mine.
-The number of times I've caught my own typos in destination addresses is non-zero.
-Once was a 1-character typo that would have sent funds to a valid-format address that nobody controlled — irreversibly lost.
-The test transaction caught it because the test amount didn't arrive within 10 minutes.
-The full-amount transfer was averted; the few dollars on the test transaction were the cheapest insurance I've ever bought.
+Third: for any transfer to a new destination, do the test transaction even when the destination is your own.
+The number of times a test transaction catches a typo in a destination address is non-zero.
+A single 1-character typo can send funds to a valid-format address that nobody controls — irreversibly lost.
+A test transaction catches it because the test amount doesn't arrive within 10 minutes, so the full-amount transfer is averted.
+The few dollars spent on the test are the cheapest insurance in crypto.

 These habits feel obsessive when described, but in practice they take perhaps 30 seconds per transfer once they're routine.
 The time-cost is trivial; the loss-prevention is enormous on the rare bad day.
 Operational discipline is the unsexy core of staying solvent in this market.